ammo888/elementary_cellular_automata/README.md

 # Elementary Cellular Automata (ECA) NFT

 Inspired by [Autoglyphs](https://www.larvalabs.com/autoglyphs), the ECA NFT project combines the purity of on-chain artwork with the beauty of [elementary cellular automata](https://en.wikipedia.org/wiki/Elementary_cellular_automaton).
+This contract is an [ERC-2981](https://eips.ethereum.org/EIPS/eip-2981) with a 2.5% royalty.

 ## Background
 ECA is a one-dimensional cellular automaton, where cells that can be in a "dead" or "alive" state live on a line.
 The next generation of these cells are determined by a rule which determine a cell's fate based on its state and its neighbors'.